College of Social and Behavioral Sciences2021-2022

 - Media Studies - Emphasis

-The bachelor of science degree in Creative Media and Film presents opportunities for students to create production house and film projects, including screenplays, as well as engaging in the critical analysis of a variety of media.
+This degree presents opportunities for students to create production house and film projects, including screenplays, as well as engaging in the critical analysis of a variety of media.

 What Can I Do with a Bachelor of Science in Creative Media and Film?

 At the heart of the BS in Creative Media and Filmmaking (CMF) is storytelling.
 Whether through scriptwriting or production, you will examine and apply the traditions of cinema to tell your own visual and audio stories with documentary projects, fiction narrative shorts, and client-based commercial and promotional work.
 Through the production classes, you'll also be provided the skills and foundation to enter a variety of media industries or to start your own production house business.

 In the CMF major you'll develop a critical understanding of the social, cultural, and political functions of media production, developing a strong foundation to either pursue a career in media or to go on to graduate school to earn a master's or Master of Fine Arts in filmmaking, documentary, or cinema, media, or cultural studies.